fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 > We value your feedback and will work to address your issue promptly.
 > Your contribution is essential to improving our documentation, making our migration process smoother for everyone!

 ## Bouncy Castle is no longer needed <a href="#bouncy-castle" id="bouncy-castle"/>

 The Bouncy Castle library is no longer needed as a dependency.
 In previous versions, this was an optional dependency needed for Elliptic Curve (EC) Keys.
 The Kubernetes client now uses the default Java security provider which should be enough to handle all scenarios.

+## Model Changes <a href="#model-changes" id="model-changes"/>

+### kubernetes-model artifact removed <a href="#kubernetes-model-artifact-removed" id="kubernetes-model-artifact-removed"/>

+The Maven artifact `io.fabric8:kubernetes-model` has been removed from the project and is no longer published.

+This artifact was just an aggregator of _some_ of the Kubernetes model artifacts and had no specific purpose.
+It is no longer published, the `io.fabric8:kubernetes-client-api` or `io.fabric8:kubernetes-openshift-uberjar` artifacts should be used instead.